Stock routers are limited, and getting the best setup and performance out of them can be very difficult.

 - When prompted, enter the router settings as you have defined them previously

 - If you want to access it externally, you will need to know your IP address (beforehand) which you can find by visiting our what is my IP address page.

 - If you are using a modem before your router you will also need to set up a port forward these vary by ISP & Modem so look at the documentation they gave you.

-- If you wish to do this while using a VPN, you will need to choose one that allows port forwarding.
+- If you wish to do this while using a VPN, you will need to choose a VPN that allows port forwarding.

 - That’s it your connected